mohitcpatil/Scala-Application-ISBN-Encoder/README.md

 ### Comment

-You're not familiar with Scala, this is no problem.
-Just implement it in Java and replace the [Implicit Class](http://docs.scala-lang.org/overviews/core/implicit-classes.html) with an instance of your Java class.
+It can also be implemented with Java by replacing the [Implicit Class](http://docs.scala-lang.org/overviews/core/implicit-classes.html) with an instance of your Java class.

-### Feedback/Questions

-Please contact `sascha.vetter@us.bosch.com` for feedback and questions.